 The venue is located in the historic downtown area on Bull Street in the Altmayer Building, easily accessible by car via I‑16 and U.S. 17, with several public garages nearby.
 From Savannah/Hilton Head International Airport (SAV), about 12 miles west, taxis or rideshares typically take 15–20 minutes via U.S. 17 South.
 Public transit is available via Chatham Area Transit (CAT) buses, with frequent service along Bull and Broughton Streets; Johnson Square Station is just a couple minutes’ walk from the venue.

-Practical Rapid Prototyping for Robotics with ROS 2 and Docker is a hands-on course designed to assist developers in building, testing, and deploying robotic applications efficiently.
+Practical Rapid Prototyping for Robotics with ROS 2 & Docker is a hands-on course designed to assist developers in building, testing, and deploying robotic applications efficiently.
 Participants will learn how to containerize robotics environments, integrate ROS 2 packages, and prototype modular robotic systems using Docker for reproducibility and scalability.
-The course emphasizes agility, version control, and collaboration practices suitable for early-stage development and innovation teams within the public sector.
+The course emphasizes agility, version control, and collaboration practices suitable for early-stage development and innovation teams.

 By the end of this training, participants will be able to:

-Apply continuous integration and deployment concepts in robotics pipelines for government applications.
+- Apply continuous integration and deployment concepts in robotics pipelines.

 **Format of the Course**

-This engaging, hands-on course introduces children to the exciting world of robotics through interactive and educational activities designed to foster creativity and learning.
+This engaging, hands-on course introduces children to the fascinating world of robotics through interactive and educational activities.

-This instructor-led, live training (onsite or online) is aimed at beginner-level children who wish to learn how to design, build, and program simple robots while developing logical thinking and teamwork skills.
+This instructor-led, live training (onsite or online) is designed for beginner-level children who wish to learn how to design, build, and program simple robots while developing logical thinking and teamwork skills.

 By the end of this training, participants will be able to: